fast-platform/fastjs/README.md

-// If we are storing our project configuration in Form.io let appConfigUrl = 'https://ydvyhgtgqlcasur.form.io/configuration/submission/'
+// If we are storing our project configuration in Form.io let appConfigUrl = 'https://ydvyhgtgqlcasur.form.io/configuration/submission/' let appConfigId = '5a956eav847b730402b25656'
   let appConf = {
-    type: 'remote',                // {String} type of config "remote" or "local"
-    appConfigId: '',               // {String} ID of the submission that has the config appConfigUrl,                  // {String} Full URL tot he Form.io Form with the config
+    type: 'remote',                // {String} type of config "remote" or "local" appConfigId                    // {String} ID of the submission that has the config appConfigUrl,                  // {String} Full URL tot he Form.io Form with the config
     translations: TRANSLATIONS     // {Object} i18n translations for the App };